avigewirtz/avigewirtz.github.io-/the-linux-command-line/navigating-the-filesystem/README.md

 ### **`pwd` - A Sense of Location**

-Whenever you're using the command line, bash is always positioned somewhere in the filesystem.
+Recall that whenever you're using the command line, `bash` is always positioned somewhere in the filesystem.
 This location is known as your (or, more accurately, Bash's) _working directory_.

 You can find out your current working directory by invoking `pwd` (**p**rint **w**orking **d**irectory), which displays the absolute pathname of your working directory on stdout.
 By default, your working directory will be your home directory, which on Armlab is `/u/yourNetID`.
 When I invoke `pwd` on Armlab, I get the following output: